Estimated reading time: 14 minutes

 Marketing is not a one-size-fits-all topic, but in a nutshell, a sales strategy is to get customers to spend money.

 Supermarket marketing strategies encourage customers to visit and spend more than they bargained for.

 After all, they are in the business to sell and make money, and you’re in the industry to save money.

 At the grocery store level, brand marketing and sales strategy fall into the same picture: the manufacturer wants their products seen by the customers, and the supermarket wants to sell the product to earn money.

-Essentially marketing is an overall sales strategy from when the product is introduced to the supermarket until the time a customer pays and walks out the door.
+Essentially, marketing is an overall sales strategy from when the product is introduced to the supermarket until a customer pays and walks out the door.

-If this happens, the product’s marketing strategy works, whether it be from Packaging, shelf visuals, signage, sales, coupons, samples or other media attention the product has been given.
+If this happens, the product’s marketing strategy works, whether from packaging, shelf visuals, signage, sales, coupons, samples, or other media attention the product has been given.

 - Does the product taste good?